Welcome to our home, the beautiful Tipapa Homestead.

 Television (including instructions)

-The television in our guest lounge is set up so that you can cast your favourite shows from your phone, iPad or tablet once you download a simple app.
+The television in our guest lounge is set up so that you can cast your favourite shows from your phone, or tablet.
 We can assist you with this.

 We do not receive TV transmission.